International business: Risks

 Bribery is the act of receiving or soliciting of any items or services of value to influence the actions of a party with public or legal obligations.
 This is considered to an unethical form of practicing business and can have legal repercussions.
 Firm that want to operate legally should instruct employees to not involve themselves or the company in such activities.
 Companies should avoid doing business in countries where unstable forms of government exist as it could bring unfair advantages against domestic business and/or harm the social fabric of the citizens.

 Regulations

 International business activities are governed by international commercial law, which is a set of legal rules, conventions, treaties, domestic laws and commercial customs used to regulate trade between countries.
 Therefore, It is a branch of law that basically aims to provide legal rules applicable to relations between business entities when the movement of products, services or values involves several countries.

 After World War II and the rise of free trade between countries, multilateral arrangements such as the General Agreement on Tariffs and Trade (GATT) and later the World Trade Organization (WTO) became the primary mechanism for regulating global commerce.
 The International Chamber of Commerce (ICC) is another important organization that sets rules for international trade and resolves disputes.

-Factors towards globalization

-There has been growth in globalization in recent decades due to the following factors.